dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

   that you won't even be looking for, so won't see.
 (E.g., a write to a location disappears despite you staring right at the store that does it, a branch is followed the wrong way despite its condition being true).
-  They are the ultimate memory corruption, but much fancier.
+  They are the ultimate, Godzilla-level memory corruption.

-So for this part, like the `uart` lab, you're going to have to rely very strongly on the documents from ARM and find the exact prose that states the exact sequence of (oft non-intuitive) actions you have to do.
+Thus, as in the `uart` lab, you're going to have to rely very strongly on the documents from ARM and find the exact prose that states the exact sequence of (oft non-intuitive) actions you have to do.
-Mostly you'll find these in:

-   * Section B2 of the ARM manual (`docs/armv6.b2-memory.annot.pdf`)
+These advices are consolidated towards the end of Section B2 of the ARMv6 manual (`docs/armv6.b2-memory.annot.pdf`).
-   describing memory ordering requirements --- what you have to do when you update the page table, the page table registers, etc.

 Useful pages:
   - B2-25: how to change the address space identifier (ASID).
   - B6-22: all the different ways to flush caches, memory barriers (various snapshots below).
 As you figured out in the previous lab, the r/pi A+